icing/blog/curl-all-ends-well.md

 So, we just close the socket?
 Well, *sometimes* that is the right thing to do.

-When an error occurs, when the transfer cannot be completed, we we just close.
+When an error occurs, when the transfer cannot be completed, we just close.
 However, when everything went well, we want to *gracefully shut down*.
 What is the difference?

 ![Ending a Connection](images/the-end.jpg)